bio-raum/FooDMe2/docs/help/step-by-step_guide.md

     3. This should be the name of your remote configuration, without the `.config` extension.
     4. If nextflow finished succesfully, move all the content of the `rawdata` folder to a dated folder under `archive`.
     5. If nextflow finished succesfully, clean the work folder and cache.
+    6. This should be the name of your remote configuration, without the `.config` extension.

 === "Local"